 More expensive treadmills will have more bells and whistles.
 Some have built in speakers that pump out high NRG tunes while you run.
 Others even have cable hook ups and TVs.
 And the higher end treadmills even have Internet connectivity, which lets users browse the web on a built-in color monitor while working out.
 Some, like the Nordic Track Elite 9700 Pro Treadmill ($2,299 with free shipping), even allow users to select a route via Google Maps, and then adjust the incline of the treadmill as the terrain changes.
 How cool would it be to prepare for, say, the New York Marathon by running its route?

 The best way to shop for a treadmill is in person.
 Remember to don those running shoes and workout clothes, because a test run is the best way to determine if the machine is right for you.
 Make sure the treadmill fits your stride, that it cushions your feet as they land, that the displays are clear and intuitive, and that the incline feature works smoothly and easily.

-It's vital to als inquire about a treadmill's warranty.
+It's vital to also inquire about a treadmill's warranty.
 Most machines will carry at least a lifetime warranty on the frame, three years on parts, and a year on labor.

-At the moment, almost two-thirds of the country is under snow, and gyms, while offering no and low sign-up fees, are packed with new enthusiasts working on their New Year's resolutions.
-Wouldn't it be nice to be able to take that walk or run without dodging icy sidewalks or long lines at the club?
+Wouldn't it be nice to be able to take that walk or run without dodging icy sidewalks or long lines at the gym?
 With a treadmill of your own, you can exercise to your heart's desire while never leaving the house.